kbparagua/js-crash-course/02_closures.md

 Normally, when an inner function is created, it will not be executed immediately, rather it will be returned by the containing function.

-In the example below, instead of executing the inner function immediately, a reference to it is returned by the containing function.
+In the example below, instead of executing the inner function immediately, a reference of it is returned by the containing function.

 ```js